 In special cases, strong pain drugs such as codeine, hydrocodone, or oxycodone can help people with OA pain.
 Due to their side effects, doctors prescribe them only for those with severe pain who can’t take NSAIDs or for those waiting for joint replacement.

 Your doctor will decide if you need these drugs to treat your pain.
-Keep in mind that they can cause some serious side effects if you use them for a long time, including dependence and addiction.
+Keep in mind that they can cause some serious side effects if you use them for a long time, including nausea, constipation, dizziness, drowsiness, dependence, and addiction.
 Yet when you take them exactly as prescribed, these pain relievers can be safe and work well against pain.

-Opioids can make you drowsy, have trouble thinking clearly, and cause constipation.
-You should not drive or operate dangerous equipment when you first take these medicines, and you may need to avoid these activities if you take them long term.
+Opioids can make you drowsy, cloud your thinking, and cause constipation.
+You should not drive or operate dangerous equipment when you first take these medicines, and you may need to avoid these activities if you take them long-term.

 If over-the-counter or prescription NSAIDs don't help you, there are other prescription treatments you can try.

-Steroid medications ease pain by lowering inflammation, but they only help for a short time.
-You usually get them as an injection into the affected joint, such as your knee.
+Steroid medications ease pain by lowering inflammation, but they help for only a short time.
+You usually get them as a shot into the affected joint, such as your knee.
+The benefit of corticosteroids is that they act quickly.

 Steroid shots do have side effects, but they’re often less than those from pills.
-They include infections, allergic reactions, bleeding, skin discoloration, and rarely, the rupture of a tendon near where the needle went in.
+They include infections, allergic reactions, bleeding, skin discoloration, and, rarely, the rupture of a tendon near where the needle went in.
+Because frequent injections to the same joint can damage the joint structures, you generally should not have more than three shots in the same site per year.
+Injections should not be done if you have a skin infection.

 Prescription Hyaluronan Injections

-If your OA reaches a point where you are unable to do the things you want and need to do, and none of the pain relief options give you enough relief, then it may be time to talk with your doctor about other options such as surgery.
+If your OA reaches a point where you can’t do the things you want and need to do, and none of the pain relief options give you enough relief, then it may be time to talk with your doctor about other options such as surgery.